5 Best Foods for Eyes That Aren’t Carrots

 Sounds simple enough.
 Now here’s how to put that advice into action during your weekly grocery run.

-Vision-Boosting Food #1: Cold-Water Fish
+Food for Eyes #1: Cold-Water Fish

-Eye-friendly nutrients: Omega-3 fatty acids and vitamin D
+Vision-boosting nutrients: Omega-3 fatty acids and vitamin D

 Angelone says that two servings of cold-water fish per week is a good target.
 She’s partial to salmon.
 But trout, tuna, mackerel, anchovies, and sardines are other good choices that are loaded with omega-3 fatty acids and vitamin D—two standout nutrients to fight inflammation.

 Let’s unpack omega-3 fatty acids first.
 They are unsaturated fats, popular for heart-smart diets.
 For your eyes, they help the retina function better by adjusting the fluid balance and thickness of the retina’s outer membrane.
-Angelone gives a particular shout-out to the fatty acid EPA (eicosapentaenoic acid) for increasing anti-inflammatory compounds in the body.
+Angelone gives a particular shout-out to the fatty acid EPA (eicosapentaenoic acid)for increasing anti-inflammatory compounds in the body.

 One of EPA’s jobs is to bring your body back to its preinvasion state, according to 2014 research reported in the journal Investigative Ophthalmology & Visual Science.
 That helps protect against AMD, which can make it seem like you’re looking through a raindrop and, if left untreated, can even lead to vision loss.